 A delightful, refurbished house with everything included for your comfort to make it a memorable stay.
 Lots of fluffy white towels, soft pillows and crisp linen in the two bedrooms, one with double bed and one with two singles.
-The kitchen is well equipped to experiment with the local, seasonal produce, try the beef steaks!
+The kitchen is well equipped to experiment with all the local, seasonal produce.

 Lusana is a small, quiet hill village situated in the foothills of the Apennines in a relatively undiscovered and unspoiled area of Tuscany.
 The villagers are kind, warm and friendly and are pleased to welcome people to their village.
 A 10 min drive will take you to lots of authentic, local Italian restaurants or alternatively you can shop in the villages of Bagnone or Licciana Nardi, a 10 min drive, and you can cook at home in the fully equiped kitchen.
 A 45 minuet drive will take you to the picturesque coastal resorts of Lerici, Portovenere, or, inland, to ancient medieval villages.

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|

 |Nearest Amenities||5 km|